 Both tanks are fitted with breathers, which allow air displacement when filling.
-When
+When filling the fresh water tank, water may escape through these breathers; this should give no cause for concern

 Frost Precaution

 If the vehicle is not being used during freezing conditions the water must be drained.
 Whilst the vehicle is being used in such conditions, and the water heater is at risk of freezing, it should be drained by opening the drain valve.